mattjennings/mattjennings.io/src/routes/blog/posts/rewriting-my-website-in-sveltekit/index.md

 Then, in the load function, I parse the `page` query parameter and return 10 posts for whichever page we're on.
 Pagination is as simple as navigating to `/blog?page=2` etc.

 If you go to [/blog](/blog) you'll notice I have a bit more extra information on the posts, such as reading time and a short preview.
-I had to [write my own plugin](https://github.com/mattjennings/mattjennings.io/tree/master/remark-plugins/blog-meta.js) to do this, which wasn't too bad, but did take me a few nights to figure out how to go about it.
+I had to [write my own plugin](https://github.com/mattjennings/mattjennings.io/tree/master/remark-plugins/blog-meta.js) to do this, which wasn't too bad, but it did take me a few nights to figure out how to go about it.

 #### The rest of the website

 Everything else was pretty straight forward.
 A home page and a portfolio page.
-They both are written using markdown as well because it was just easiest.
+They are both written using markdown as well because it was easiest.

 ## Issues

 There were more than a few times where I ran into issues simply because SvelteKit is still in beta.
 For example, this post doesn't load for me in development when rendered server-side.
-A fix is already on the way (it actually was a Vite bug), but things like that can _really_ grind you if you're trying to use this for a production project.
-I definitely don't recommend using it in production yet.
+A fix is already on the way (it actually was a Vite bug), but things like that can _really_ grind you if you're trying to use this for project in production.
+I definitely don't recommend doing that yet.

 Additionally, the ecosystem for Svelte and SvelteKit is still relatively young.
 As mentioned earlier, I had to write a custom plugin for adding extra metadata to my blog posts.
-If I were using Gatsby or Next.js it would be reasonable to expect someone had done this already with an example.
-On the other hand, it's good that SvelteKit/mdsvex work in a way that I _could_ figure it out on my own.
+If I were using Gatsby or Next.js it would be reasonable to expect someone had already done this along with an example.
+On the other hand, it's good that SvelteKit and mdsvex work together in a way that I _could_ figure it out on my own.
 It's just a maturity thing, and eventually we'll see examples that cover all kinds of use cases like this.

 ## Verdict

-I think I will continue to use SvelteKit for personal projects.
-Once it sees a stable release, it'll really come down to Svelte vs React when choosing projects.
-Next.js is still a really great framework and it'll be tough to replace it, but if I ever decide to replace React with Svelte, then SvelteKit is a no-brainer.
+I'm going to start using it for my personal projects while it's in beta.
+We don't have a timeline on when a stable release is coming, so if I were starting an important project today I would go with something more stable.
+It's very promising though and I can't wait until it's ready for production.